Educational Psychology Internship Scholarship

-An Educational Psychology Internship Scholarship with the Ministry of Education opens the door to a diverse and rewarding career and a pathway to employment with the Ministry.
-It provides a great opportunity to deal with a rich variety of cases and to interact with schools, parents and children.
+An Educational Psychology Internship Scholarship with the Ministry of Education provides a great opportunity to access a rich variety of cases that are necessary to meet your course requirements, and supervised opportunities to interact with schools, parents and children.

-To learn more about careers in educational psychology with the Ministry, watch this video series about what the work is like and the kinds of people we’re looking for, or watch the video below.
+To learn about potential future careers in educational psychology with the Ministry, watch this video series

 Other Psychology Scholarships